 From Motherwell to Hofmann: The Samuel Kootz Gallery, 1945–1966 is the first exhibition to examine the critical role Kootz (1898–1982) played in establishing modern American art as an international force.
 It will focus on the ways in which Kootz’s New York gallery (operational 1945–1966) was instrumental in promoting the careers of several major Abstract Expressionist artists, including William Baziotes, Adolph Gottlieb, Hans Hofmann, and Robert Motherwell.
 It will feature works by these artists as well as focus on a selection of important exhibitions that were held at the Kootz Gallery, including a 1946 show of the collection of Roy R. Neuberger, Kootz’s first customer at the gallery.
 Until now, Samuel Kootz has been underrepresented in the scholarship of the postwar period, despite representing much of the major talent in twentieth-century art.
 The exhibition and associated publication, with essays by noted experts, recasts Kootz, focusing on his writings, relationships with individual artists, collectors, and dealers, and the trajectories of the artists who showed at his gallery, in order to provide a new perspective on this moment in American art .From Motherwell to Hofmann: The Samuel Kootz Gallery, 1945-1966 was organized by the Fralin Museum of Art at the University of Virginia.
 From Motherwell to Hofmann: The Samuel Kootz Gallery, 1945-1966 was organized by the Fralin Museum of Art at the University of Virginia.

-A retrospective of Hofmann's art which will include approximately 80 important works spanning his long career will open at BAMPFA in Berkeley, California February 2019.
-The exhibition, which will travel to other venues, will be curated by Lucinda Barnes, Curator Emerita at BAMPFA.
-A catalogue with essays and color reproductions will accompany the exhibition which is sponsored by the Renate, Hans and Maria Hofmann Trust,
+A comprehensive examination to date of Hofmann's innovative and prolific artistic practice.
+The Exhibition will feature approximately 80 paintings and work on paper, dating from the late 1920's through the end of his life in 1966.
+The exhibition will include many marvelous paintings from public and private collections across North America and Europe, a number of which rarely have been exhibited.
+The exhibition open at BAMPFA in Berkeley, California and will travel to other venues, is curated by Lucinda Barnes, Curator Emerita at BAMPFA.
+A catalogue with essays and color reproductions will accompany the exhibition which is sponsored by The Renate, Hans and Maria Hofmann Trust Hofmann Trust.